DamianGanopolsky/NearestCashiersBot/README.md

 # NearestCashiersBot

-Telegram bot that sends 3 cashiers within 500m from your current location(you must send your location using lat & long coordinates).
-It gets the cashiers in constant time using 'geohashes'.
+Telegram bot that displays in a map 3 cashiers within 500m from your current location(you must send your location using lat & long coordinates).
+It finds the cashiers in constant time 'O(1)' using 'geohashes'.

 Geohash: https://en.wikipedia.org/wiki/Geohash